 The screenshot shows the Adafruit CircuitPython Read the Docs page for the 'audioio' module.
-The page title is "audioio - Support for audio input and output".
-It says, "The 'audioio' module contains classes to provide access to audio IO."
-It lists the 'AudioOut' class, which "Output an analog audio signal".
-It also says, "All classes change hardware state and should be deinitialized when they are no longer needed if the program continues after use.
-To do so, either call 'del' or use a context manager.
-See [Lifetime](#) and [ContextManagers](#) for more info."
-At the bottom, there are "Previous" and "Next" buttons.
+The page title is 'audioio - Support for audio input and output'.
+The content explains that the 'audioio' module contains classes to provide access to audio IO.
+It lists the 'AudioOut' class, which is used to output an analog audio signal.
+A note states that all classes change hardware state and should be deinitialized when they are no longer needed if the program continues after use.
+It suggests calling 'deinit()' or using a context manager.
+Navigation links include 'Previous' and 'Next'.